 Elle snorts, “Don’t be ridiculous, it’s formulas, computer commands, if this then that, if not that then this.”

 “You’ve surpassed my level of expertise, you’ll figure it out.”

 She smiles, kisses my cheek, “Gotta work, if you’re still sentient after dinner and drinks, maybe I’ll stop by…for more encouragement…or whatever.”

-I take a long eye slide up her bare calves and thighs, tiny shorts, then a tummy you could tap dance on, “Please do, you will be the most encouraged human on the planet.
+I take a long eye slide up her bare calves and thighs, tiny shorts, a tummy you could tap dance on, “Please do, you will be the most encouraged human on the planet.
 I’ll likely scream Tony Robbins quotes along the way.”

 “You don’t know any Tony Robbins quotes.”

 I keep a careful eye out as she heads off, some person catching a glance at the swing and sway of the elegant derriere could have evil intent.